-An important note: With doctors, a lot of bad reviews (and good feedback!) will be about your staff, not you as a doctor.
+An important note: With podiatrists, a lot of bad reviews (and good feedback!) will be about your staff, not you as a podiatrist.
 If you often hear that your staff is rude, inattentive, or dismissive it’s a good idea to take a hard look at your customer service and make some changes.
 Use this opportunity to improve your patient experience.

 Have You Gotten a Bad Review?

-We know this is possible, as we’ve seen many patients converted from a doctor’s biggest detractor to her #1 fan.
+We know this is possible, as we’ve seen many patients converted from a podiatrist’s biggest detractor to her #1 fan.
 So tell us your story so we can all learn from your experience.

 Is Your Law Firm Or Medical Practice Website Getting Enough Exposure?
 Foster Web Marketing Can Help With Our Search Engine Optimization (SEO) Services